AdaCore/training_material/courses/fundamentals_of_ada/215_type_contracts.rst

    - When true, said to "hold"

-* Expressed as arbitrary boolean expressions in Ada
+* Expressed as any legal boolean expressions in Ada

    - Quantified and conditional expressions
    - Boolean function calls
-   - Et cetera

 * Two forms in Ada